Erasure code: Applications of erasure coding in storage systems

 Erasure coding is now standard practice for reliable data storage.
 In particular, various implementations of Reed-Solomon erasure coding are used by Apache Hadoop, the RAID-6 built into Linux, Microsoft Azure, Facebook cold storage, and Backblaze Vaults.

 The classical way to recover from failures in storage systems was to use replication.
 However, replication incurs significant overhead in terms of wasted bytes.
 Therefore, increasingly large storage systems, such as those used in data centers use erasure-coded storage.
 The most common form of erasure coding used in storage systems is Reed-Solomon (RS) code, an advanced mathematics formula used to enable regeneration of missing data from pieces of known data, called parity blocks.
-In a (k, r) RS code, a given set of ' data blocks, called "chunks", are encoded into (k + r) chunks.
+In a (k, r) RS code, a given set of k data blocks, called "chunks", are encoded into (k + r) chunks.
 The total set of chunks comprises a stripe.
 The coding is done such that as long as at least k out of (k + r) chunks are available, one can recover the entire data.
-This means a (k, mr') RS-encoded storage can tolerate up to m failures.
+This means a (k, r) RS-encoded storage can tolerate up to r failures.
 (This is different from the standard RS(n, k) notation, with n = k + r.)

 RS(10,4)

 Example: In RS(10, 4) code, which is used in Facebook for their HDFS (now part of Apache Hadoop), 10 MB of user data is divided into ten 1MB blocks.
 Then, four additional 1 MB parity blocks are created to provide redundancy.
 This can tolerate up to 4 concurrent failures.
 The storage overhead here is 14/10 = 1.4×.

 In the case of a fully replicated system, the 10 MB of user data will have to be replicated 4 times to tolerate up to 4 concurrent failures.
-The storage overhead in that case will be 50/10 = 5 times.
+The storage overhead in that case will be 50/10 = 5.0×.

 This gives an idea of the lower storage overhead of erasure-coded storage compared to full replication and thus the attraction in today's storage systems.

 The Hitchhiker scheme can be combined with RS-coding to reduce the amount of computation and data-transfer required for data block reconstruction.
 It is also implemented as an HDFS codec, though a policy will need to be manually defined for it to be used.